Written by Tenley Haraldson. Reviewed by Sean Busch.

 Glycol ethers are used as solvents in a variety of products including paints, lacquers, dyes, perfumes, liquid soaps, and cosmetics.

 The most commonly used glycol ethers are:

 Ammonia (ammonium hydroxide) is a colorless gas with a distinct, pungent odor.
-It is corrosive and – when compressed – forms a clear liquid.
+Ammonia is considered extremely corrosive and is one of the most notorious household neurotoxins.

-Most ammonia is produced specifically for fertilizers, but it can also be used in plastics, textiles, and dyes.
-In the home, it's typically found in oven cleaners, glass and window cleaners, and toilet bowl cleaners.
+While most ammonia is produced for fertilizers, it can also be used in plastics, textiles, and dyes.
+In the home, it's typically found in glass, toilet bowl, and oven cleaners.

 Potential Effects of Ammonia Exposure

-Although ammonia is a naturally occurring substance, in high concentrations, exposure to ammonia can result in:
+Although it is a naturally occurring substance, high concentrations of ammonia exposure can result in:

 - Burning of the nose, throat, and respiratory tract (when inhaled)

 - Corrosive damage to the mouth, throat, and stomach (if ingested)